TremeschinArchive/ModularMusicVisualizer/README.md

 ## (RT Shaders) Want more aggressiveness

 Pass argument `multiplier=N` to `poetry run shaders multiplier=160` or some other number to increase how harsh MMV will react to audio amplitudes and frequencies.

-Good for not hurting your hearing losses if you want more emotion at a lower volume.
+Of course you can just bump the volume up but it's no good because it hurts your hearing, if you want more emotion at a lower volume.

 Also works for rendering mode.